MolSysEvol/molsysevol.github.io/_posts/2025-06-25-EMBO-grant.markdown

 ---

-Big congrats to our Phd student Rasit Durak, who has been awarded an EMBO Scientific Exchange Grant for a research stay at ISEM in Montpellier, France.
+Big congrats to our PhD student Rasit Durak, who has been awarded an EMBO Scientific Exchange Grant for a research stay at ISEM in Montpellier, France.
 Bonne chance, Rasit!